grahamfalconer/CV/README.md

 <h3> Makers Academy (March 2020 - June 2020) </h3>

 *Junior Developer*

-During my time on the course I got to practise some fundamental programming processes such as;

-**T.D.D** : I would write tests for the code that I wrote.
-This allowed me to be able to solve complex problems through a methodical process as well as stay organised and ontop of task at hand.
+Skills:

+**T.D.D** : Experienced in unit and feature testing applications as well as related methodologies.

-**Agile Workflow** : Events such as standups, scrums and check-ins were used regularly.
-This is to follow modern methodologies on how we should programme and to help to abide by the Extreme Programming Principles; feedback, respect, courage, communication and simplicity.
+**Agile Workflow** : Standups,Scrums,Check-ins;

+Followed Extreme Programming Principles(X.P.P); feedback, respect, courage, communication and simplicity.
-As well as build on the foundation of understanding I had of O.D.D, the MVC and how my code should all fit and work together.
+Learned
+Worked on projects

 <h3> Scientrix (Work experience) </h3>

 *Work Experience*
-- Developed models using the Scientrix business matrix strategy tool,
+- Gained client
 - Learned about business tools for productivity and agile working

 - Coding... was encouraged to learn some basic coding principles by developers within the company as I discovered a passion for it.